Aetherelic/riceprint/README.md

 ## Included

-- Spatial Glass, Terminal Block and Minimal Mono styles
+- 3 Different styles (I am in the process of making more)
 - Live text, colour and layout editing
 - Palette presets and random colour generation
 - Local autosave and shareable configuration links